← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Asynchronous Participation

 The biggest provider research barrier is scheduling.
-AI-moderated interviews on platforms like User Intuition solve this by letting providers participate at any time — between patients, during a break, after hours.
+AI-moderated interviews on platforms like User Intuition solve this by letting providers participate at any time — between patients, during a break, after hours, on the way home, during the rare 20 minutes of unscheduled time that appears unpredictably in a clinical day.
 The voice interview adapts to whatever time the provider has, while maintaining the same probing depth and emotional laddering methodology.
+A nurse who has eight minutes between handoff and her next patient can complete a focused module; a physician who has 35 minutes after his last patient can complete a full interview.
+Neither has to coordinate with a researcher’s calendar.

 The five root-cause categories for provider dissatisfaction: